cssigniter/gutenbee/readme.txt

 * **Paragraph**: A variation of the core Paragraph block with responsive spacing settings.
 * **Image**: A variation of the core Image block with extra responsive spacing and sizing settings.
 * **Spacer**: Complete control spacing of elements in your posts and pages with the responsive Spacer block.
+* **Post Types**: List posts from any post type in a configurable grid, complete with fully responsive settings.

 == Installation ==
 From within WordPress' dashboard: